Urinary Tract

 3 Natural remedies for urinary tract infections

-There are many natural remedies for urinary tract infections people have sworn to work.
-Some of them are really good and help a lot, like garlic for example, and some of them are a bit bizarre like soaking your feet in hot water with a handful of sea salt.
+There are many natural remedies for urinary tract infections that people have sworn by.
+Some of them are really good and help a lot, like garlic, for example, and some of them are a bit bizarre, like soaking your feet in hot water with a handful of sea salt.
 But guess what: this one works too!

 So, let’s look at the 3 natural remedies we chose to explain: